-In this episode, I have the privilege of talking with Kiola George, a NYC based producer and tech entrepreneur.
+In this episode, I have the privilege of talking with Kiola George, an NYC based producer and tech entrepreneur.
 She has over ten years of media experience with Walt Disney Co. and Screenvision Media.
 Her latest venture, Heybor™️ is a mobile app growing in popularity that allows users to rate and review residential properties across the US.
-In addition to her business and career achievements, we talk women in tech and balancing business and motherhood.
+In addition to her business and career achievements, we talk about women in tech and balancing business and motherhood.

 In this episode